 Distributing native plugins

-Native plugins distribute via npm, not the marketplace.
-There’s no bundler, no manifest, no security audit step — just a regular npm package that exports a descriptor factory plus createPlugin.
+Native plugins distribute via npm.
+A native plugin is a regular npm package that exports a descriptor factory plus createPlugin.
 Site operators install it with npm install and register it in astro.config.mjs.

 Package layout

-Section titled “Package layout”A typical native plugin package:
+Section titled “Package layout”A typical native plugin package has the following layout:

 @my-org/plugin-analytics/├── src/│ ├── index.ts # Descriptor + createPlugin│ ├── admin.tsx # React admin components (optional)│ └── astro/ # Astro components for PT block rendering (optional)│ └── index.ts├── dist/ # build output├── package.json├── tsconfig.json└── README.mdpackage.json